OpenTelemetry consulting and hands-on support

 Some of the things we can help you do with OpenTelemetry include:

-- Run an observability assessment and deliver a gap report covering instrumentation coverage, data quality, and back-end readiness.
+• Run an observability assessment and deliver a prioritized report on instrumentation gaps, trace coverage, metric hygiene, and log correlation across services.

-- Optimize cost and performance with sampling strategies, metric aggregation, log filtering, and retention policies to control ingestion and storage.
+• Optimize cost and performance by tuning sampling strategies, aggregation, batching, retries, and retention to reduce storage and egress without losing signal.